soundtrackgeek/lumon_screensaver/README.md

 2. Make sure you're using the MSYS2 MINGW64 version of g++
 3. Verify your PATH includes C:\msys64\mingw64\bin
 4. If using PowerShell/Command Prompt, run `g++ --version` to confirm you're using the MinGW version

+### Resource Compilation
+If you get errors about the resource file:
+1. Make sure to compile resources.rc using windres first
+2. Check that lumon_logo.png exists in the same directory as resources.rc
+3. If windres fails, verify the PNG file is a valid image file